2ndkauboy/unique-title-checker/README.md

 A simple plugin that checks the title of any post, page or custom post type to ensure it is unique and does not hurt SEO.

 ## Description ##
+This plugin checks the title of a new post/page or any other post type for uniqueness.
 The plugin provides a filter `unique_title_checker_arguments`, which enables you to modify the `WP_Query` arguments used to find duplicate titles.
 You may use it so search in more than only current post type for a duplicate title.

 This is plugin is an enhancement of the [Duplicate Title Checker](https://wordpress.org/plugins/duplicate-title-checker/) by [ketanajani](https://profiles.wordpress.org/ketanajani/) which only supports posts but not pages or custom post types.